L O A D I N G

 What Should You Know About Planning Permission for Extensions in a Listed Building?

-When planning an extension on a listed building, it is vital to understand its designated status and the implications this has on obtaining planning permission.
+When planning an extension on a listed building, it is vital to understand its designated status and its implications on obtaining planning permission.

 What is a Listed Building?